JuliaLang/julia/doc/src/manual/variables.md

 ## [Assignment expressions and assignment versus mutation](@id man-assignment-expressions)

-An assignment `variable = value` "binds" the name `variable` to the `value` computed on the right-hand-side, and the whole assignment is treated by Julia as an expression equal to the right-hand-side `value`.
-This means that assignments can be *chained* (the same `value` assigned to multiple variables with `variable1 = variable2 = value`) or used in other expressions, and is also why their result is shown in the REPL as the value of the right-hand-side.
+An assignment `variable = value` "binds" the name `variable` to the `value` computed on the right-hand side, and the whole assignment is treated by Julia as an expression equal to the right-hand-side `value`.
+This means that assignments can be *chained* (the same `value` assigned to multiple variables with `variable1 = variable2 = value`) or used in other expressions, and is also why their result is shown in the REPL as the value of the right-hand side.
 (In general, the REPL displays the value of whatever expression you evaluate.)
-For example, here the right-hand-side `4` of `b = 2+2` is used in another arithmetic operation and assignment:
+For example, here the value `4` of `b = 2+2` is used in another arithmetic operation and assignment:
 ```jldoctest
 julia> a = (b = 2+2) + 3